YiwenW312/CS5500-Main/Lab4/UseCases/usecase1.md

 **Trigger**: The user double-click the program icon and Program startup.

 **Scenario**: The program starts. -> A window with dimensions 600x400 pixels is initialized.
-->The canvas within the window is also initialized with dimensions 600x400 pixels. -> The default color of the canvas is set to black (or any other default color specified).
+->The canvas within the window is also initialized with dimensions 600x400 pixels. -> The default color of the canvas is set to a default color specified(for example, white).

 **Exceptions**: The program may be failed to initialized.
 In this case, an error message should be displayed to the user.